jpjones76/SeisIO.jl/docs/_build/html/_sources/src/seisdata.txt

 ..    include:: <isoamsr.txt>
 ..    module:: sphinx.ext.mathbase

+.. _seisdata:

 ***************
 :mod:`SeisData`
 ***************
-SeisData is a minimalist memory-resident working format for discretely sampled, time-dependent data.
+SeisData is a minimalist class (type) designed for discretely sampled sequential signals, including (but not limited to) time-series data.
 It can hold both regularly sampled (time series) data and irregularly sampled measurements.

 SeisData and SeisObj instances can be manipulated using standard Julia commands.
 The rest of this section explains this functionality in detail.